How to Pass the Life Insurance Medical Exam (15 Tips)

 Other Things You Should Know

-If you don’t like the rates the life insurance company offers you, your exam results are good for 3 to 6 months afterwards.
+If you don’t like the rates the life insurance company offers you, your exam results are good for 3 to 6 months afterward.
 Time varies by company.
-Which means if you use an independent agent, you can use the exam to apply elsewhere.
-(An independent agent is someone who can sell insurance from multiple companies as opposed to just one.)
+This means if you use an independent life insurance agent, you can use the exam to apply elsewhere.
+(An independent agent can sell insurance from multiple companies instead of just one.)

-A good agent will take a look at rates which are too high and say you can do better.
-Without you lifting a finger (other than to email or talk to them) he/she will shop the market for you.
+A good agent will take a look at rates that are too high and say you can do better.
+Without you lifting a finger (other than emailing or talking to them), he/she will shop the market for you.
 This is simply an anonymous pre-screen with different companies.
-There over 850 life insurance companies operating within the United States.
-Odds are you can find someone willing to cover you for a reasonable amount.
+There are over 850 life insurance companies operating within the United States.
+The odds are that you can find someone willing to cover you for a reasonable amount.

 The life insurance medical exam can sound like a lot of work.
 It can be inconvenient to take 20-30 minutes out of your day to have someone poke you with needles and ask you personal questions.
 But the bottom line is that taking the exam will save you money over a policy that offers coverage without an exam.
 Don’t end up as one of these stories of people who “sure could have used life insurance.”